 First Aid Training For Child Care Providers

 Regardless if you are a licensed home daycare or not.
 You should attend childcare first aid training.
 Childcare first aid courses are usually 1 or 2 days and covers a variety of specialized topics, such as baby first aid.
-There is also many online first aid courses as well.
-Check out our Resource Page for more information where to take a childcare first aid course.
+There are also many online first-aid courses as well.
+Check out our Resource Page for more information on where to take a childcare first aid course.

 Be Prepared with a First Aid Kit

 Before going into the details of treatment, let’s talk about first aid kits.
 You should have a well-stocked one at your home daycare.
 You can buy ready-made kits or put one together yourself in an inexpensive carrier like a makeup case or toolbox.
 All items can be found at your local pharmacy or dollar store.
 You should also have a portable first aid kit to keep in your car, diaper bag, or stroller when you are out and about.

 Both kits should include the following items for treating cuts and scrapes:

 As you review this list, don’t panic!
 Most situations won’t require you to use many of these items.
 But it’s best to be ready should a larger emergency occur.
 Be sure to check your first aid kits periodically for expired or missing items and restock as needed.

 Scrapes are abrasions to the skin, also sometimes called brush burns.
 They happen when tender skin rubs or drags on a surface like cement, scraping off the top layers of the skin.
 They are not deep injuries, but they can be painful and can become infected if not treated.
 Scrapes should not require outside medical treatment.
 Unless they cover a significant portion of the body.

 Begin by cleaning your hands with hand sanitizer and putting on gloves

 Examine the injury.
 There may or may not be blood.
 Bleeding will be slow, more like seeping than flowing blood.
 If the wound is only to the uppermost layers of skin, there may not be any blood, just clear fluid coming from the wound.